 - The impact of the incident(s) on the complainant’s educational opportunities, living situation, position, salary, benefits, promotional opportunities, or other terms or conditions of employment.

-- Any steps the complainant has taken to address the misconduct.
+- Any steps the complainant has taken to address the discrimination.

 - Any other information the complainant believes to be relevant to the misconduct.